basho/basho_docs/source/cookbooks/Repairing-KV-Indexes.md

 keywords: [user]
 ---

-Riak Search indexes currently have no form of anti-entropy (such as read-repair).
-Furthermore, for performance and load balancing reasons, Search reads from 1 random node.
+Riak Secondary indexes (2i) currently have no form of anti-entropy (such as read-repair).
+Furthermore, for performance and load balancing reasons, 2i reads from 1 random node.
 This means that when a replica loss has occurred, inconsistent results may be returned.

 ## Running a Repair

 If a replica loss has occurred, you need to run the repair command.
-This command repairs objects from a node's adjacent partitions on the ring, consequently fixing the search index.
+This command repairs objects from a node's adjacent partitions on the ring, consequently fixing the index.

 This is done as efficiently as possible by generating a hash range for all the buckets and thus avoiding a preflist calculation for each key.
 Only a hash of each key is done, its range determined from a bucket->range map, and then the hash is checked against the range.

-This code will force all keys in each partition on a node to be reread, thus rebuilding the search index properly.
+This code will force all keys in each partition on a node to be reread, thus rebuilding the index properly.

 <ol>
 <li>From a cluster node with Riak installed, attach to the Riak console: